 Are Free Music Apps Legal?

 All the apps mentioned above are legal.
 This is because you can only stream the songs, just like listening to the radio.
 Some apps like Google Play may offer free downloads, but the content is still licensed and adhere to current copyright law.
-These apps aren’t going to be like the original Napster or the lastest BitTorrent program where you download a song from another person’s personal collection.
+These apps aren’t going to be like the original Napster or the latest BitTorrent program where you download a song from another person’s personal collection.

 Do Free Music Apps Work on Android and iPhone Devices?

 With the exception of Musi, all of the apps mentioned here are compatible with Android and Apple devices.
 Because your playlists and account information are stored in the cloud, you can seamlessly access your favorite channels from any device.
 Even if you buy a replacement cell phone or decide to stream on your computer, your playlist information isn’t lost.